 What advice do you have for other women 40+ who are wanting to make an impact in the community or the world?

 In the words my mentor taught me all those years ago and the words I live by now – Ready, Fire, Aim.
 Yep, get ready, just fire, and take aim later.
 The world doesn’t need more people “aiming” to do something.
 The world needs more ACTION TAKERS – be an action taker.
-Want to change the world – but the change.
+Want to change the world – be the change.
 Stop “aiming” to do it and just start.
 Another value I live by is “you are the product of the 5 people you hang around the most”.
 So, watch who you are surrounding yourself it.
 Watch who you are listening to, taking advice from.
 If you want to do something – find the people who are already doing it – just a few steps ahead of you and surround yourself with them.
 Listen to them.
 Watch them.
 Follow them.
 Doesn’t matter if they are famous and you are following them on Instagram, or they are your beautiful neighbour next door who is completely unrecognised for their valuable work.
 Just surround yourself with people who will push you, challenge you and above all celebrate with you.